EmersonPrado/vagrant-puppet-wildfly/README.md

 - Hosts: there should be "managed" and "master"
 - Server Groups: there should be "app-server-group", with server "app"

+Enter "Configuration" tab
+Click on Configuration -> Profiles -> full-ha -> Subsystem -> JGroups -> View
+Find "tcpping" and click on "View"
+Your settings should be there

 Remember to close the session: Admin -> Logout -> Confirm